Managers develop the strategy

 • A desirable method of strategy development is one where a major role is played by precisely those aspects of the process that promote ownership.
 Defining the search field in a mapping session is an excellent opportunity for this.
 After all, the characteristic and the success of strategy mapping is that the desired strategy is brainstormed and discussed with a group of managers.

-3. Use the PDCA cycle to keep the strategy up to date
+3. Use the PDCA cycle to keep the strategy up-to-date

 • During strategy formulation, the managers develop certain insights that in turn evoke certain expectations.
 Managers will more or less automatically check whether those expectations do indeed become reality.
 Ownership promotes this process.